Mahmoud-Elsamman/To-Do-application-project/README.md

 # To-Do web application project
 A single page web application for creating and managing To-Do items with user-friendly and interactive design.

-This application bulit mainly with `HTML` `CSS` `vanilla JavaScript` using cutting-edge technologies such as `Webpack` `Babel.js` and Progressive Web Application techniques
+This application built mainly with `HTML` `CSS` `vanilla JavaScript` using cutting-edge technologies such as `Webpack` `Babel.js` and Progressive Web Application techniques

 link: http://mytodosapp.surge.sh/